isomerpages/moe-eunoiajc/_whyej/Lee Kiho – Class of 2024.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Features/Lee_Kiho.jpg">
 </div>
+<p>Lee Kiho (23-I4) was a Class Chairperson with outstanding leadership qualities,
+committing to being inclusive, authentic and supportive of his classmates.
+He helped the class build strong relationships with each other through initiatives like creating online study groups and through his sensitivity to the dynamics within the class.
+His efforts to motivate and be a role model for his peers were exceptional.</p>
 <p>“My two transformative years in JC helped me discover what I truly want
 for myself and others.
 Beyond academics, the priceless experiences, opportunities, and the environment shaped my goals and identity, teaching me to find confidence